datacenter/statechecker/docs/usage.rst

 Usage
 =====

-StateChecker allows the operator to collect snapshots of the fabric and perform comparisions to understand how the fabric has changed.
+StateChecker allows the operator to collect snapshots of the fabric and perform comparisons to understand how the fabric has changed.
 To get started, perform the following steps:

 - `Configuring Users`_
 - `Connecting to the Fabric`_
 - `Creating Snapshots`_
-- `Creating Comparisions`_
+- `Creating Comparisons`_
 - `Managing Definitions`_

 .. note:: There a few differences when running StateChecker in ``app mode`` vs. ``standalone``.